hphelion/documentation/commercial/commercial.opensource-thirdparty-license.md

 License
 The only warranties for HP products and services are set forth in the express warranty statements accompanying such products and services.
 Nothing herein should be construed as constituting an additional warranty.
 This document is provided with the HP VCN SDN Application package.
 HP VCN SDN Application uses open source components.
 Many open source license agreements require user documentation to contain notification that the open source software is included in the product.
-HP Networking acknowledges that the open source components listed in the document found in “legal/HP-VCN-OPENSOURCE-LIST.pdf” may be used in this product.
+HP Networking acknowledges that the open source components listed in the document found in ï¿½legal/HP-VCN-OPENSOURCE-LIST.pdfï¿½ may be used in this product.
 Below are the license agreements for the open source components that may be used in this product.
 To obtain the open source software and associated license agreements, send email to the following address: HPN-Open-Source-Query@lists.hp.com

 Open Source Licenses
-HP acknowledges the redistribution of the following open source components under the licenses shown below.
+This notice is provided with respect to the following component(s) which may be included with the product.

 License, Package Name, Version, Usage:
 * Apache-2.0, httpcomponents-core, 1.0.8, As-is